msaf9/GitHubProject/README.md

 5. License

 ## Introduction
-My first GitHub remote repository.
+This is my first GitHub remote repository.

 ### Repository info
 This is my first commit and contribution.